rustyeddy/rustyeddy.com/content/software/commit-and-merge.md

 date: 2021-04-04
 weight: 80
 description: >
-  Once the sometimes ardjous process of being confronted with a problem to solve, coding it up, debugging, passing all tests and then getting hammered by a peer.
-Wow, finally it becomes available to everybody.
+  Once a developer has taken her code through the demanding process of getting it tested and OK'd by peers, it is time to make that code available to everybody...
 ---

-## Github making the Commitment
+## Github and making the Commitment

 Now it is time for the developer to _commit_ the changes she has been working on, tested and pushed through the peer reviews.
 This step is